Tuesday, March 29, 2016

 Joh 17:25 O righteous Father, even though the world does not know you, I know you, and these know that you have sent me.
 26 I made known to them your name, and I will continue to make it known, that the love with which you have loved me may be in them, and I in them."

-The above passages clearly indicate that truth is truth objectively, but our understanding and seeing it clearly is not the same thing as seeing it fully.
+The above passages clearly indicate that truth is truth objectively, but our hearing or being told something is not the same thing as seeing it fully.
 The truth can be right in front of us but that doesn't mean we see all there is to see regarding that truth.
 Christ himself (who is the truth) was clearly seen by (displayed before) the religious leaders of his day, yet was not understood by them.
+So much so they had Him killed.

 Why?
 Because seeing the truth depends not only on God by His Spirit revealing truth to us (because of our limitations), but on having hearts that are able to see it (I would suggest one does not occur without the other i.e. having a humble heart is the condition needed before God reveals himself to us).

-Much of our own heart is hidden from us due to our natural, deeply embedded (and subtle) inclination to be independent of God, which in turn, affects our thoughts and ability to see clearly, even as God's children.
+Much of our own heart is hidden from us due to our natural, deeply embedded (and subtle) inclination to distrust God and try to be independent of Him, which in turn, affects our thoughts and ability to see clearly, even as God's children.
 The key to understanding scripture is not just intellectual ability but a humble disposition.
-In fact i would suggest humility is more necessary.
+In fact i would suggest humility is more necessary to true understanding then studying.

 I am not saying we should be uncertain about what we know, I am saying we should be aware that there is much more yet to be seen because our hearts still have a far greater need for humility (admitting our limitations).

 In fact, I am suggesting we will actually never plum the depths of what is in scripture.
 Why?
 Because the word of God is living and active.
-It's not simply and only ink/words on paper i.e. objective truths (though it is certainly that at a minimum).
+It's not simply and only ink or words on paper i.e. objective truths (though it is certainly that at a minimum).
 In fact, we are told that Christ is the living Word of God.
-And if Christ, the living word is infinite in depth of knowledge and wisdom, I would suggest that his written word is as well.
+And if Christ, the living word is infinite in the depth of His knowledge and wisdom, I would suggest that his written word is as well.

 But again, this is not saying it's not absolute or objectively true.
 Truth is truth, it can never be true and not true at the same time.